Mansura, Sindh

 Mansura exported herbs and spices, textiles, ivory, metals and mirrors to Baghdad.
-There were some renowned educational institutions in the city, Mansura produced the first translation of the Quran in the Sindhi language, it was used widely throughout the Indus region.
-The city was the hometown of famous historical figures such as Abu Mashar Sindhi is described by many historians and chroniclers as a pioneer in the compilation of Hadith; Abu Raja Sindhi lived in Baghdad and engaged in scientific and literary pursuits they translated a large number of ancient books of South Asia on mathematics, astronomy, astrology, medicine, literature and ethics into Arabic.
+The city also housed renowned educational institutions, which produced the first translation of the Quran in the Sindhi language.
+The translation was used throughout the Indus valley region.
+Mansura was home to notable figures such as Abu Mashar Sindhi, who is described by many historians and chroniclers as a pioneer in the compilation of Hadith; Abu Raja Sindhi lived in Baghdad and engaged in scientific and literary pursuits they translated a large number of ancient books of South Asia on mathematics, astronomy, astrology, medicine, literature and ethics into Arabic.

 According to geologists an earthquake struck both Debal and Mansura in the year 893.AD, the city was later ruled by the Soomro Emirs.
 Mansura was sacked by the forces of Mahmud of Ghazni because the inhabitants feared his reputation and refused to open the gates.
 The city never recovered and its Soomro Emirs were deposed.

 The city now lies 18 km south-east of Shahdadpur and 75 km north-east of Hyderabad.

 History

-This city was a capital of Lohana dynasty.
-There was a powerful king named Agham Lohana who ruled this city before Chach of Aror invaded the area and defeated Lohanas and made under his sway.

 Erstwhile name of this city was Brahmanabad, which was renamed as Mansura by the Arab Conquerors.
 The Umayyad governor of Sind, Al-Hakam, founded a city called al-Mahfuza later called Brahminabad.
 Historical sources state that he found there were "no places in Sind where Muslims were safe", which indicates there were unrest and rebellions before his arrival.
 His deputy Al-Thaqafi founded Al-Masura "opposite Al-Mahfuza".
 Historian Blankship believes that the former was a base for the Yamani troops of the Caliphate and the latter was for the Mudari troops.
 By the time of Al-Baladhuri, the old Brahamanabad was in ruins, and the new city itself was referred to by the name Brahmanabad.